raphaelmansuy/digital_palace/40-the-impatients_serie/2024-08-14-AI-and-finance.md

 Various AI models are employed in stock market analysis, each with its strengths and suitable applications.
 Let's examine four popular models:

-1. Linear Regression: Despite its simplicity, linear regression is still widely used for trend analysis and basic price prediction.
+1. **Linear Regression**: Despite its simplicity, linear regression is still widely used for trend analysis and basic price prediction.

    Example: Predicting stock returns based on market returns (CAPM model):